Bethany Veney: Narrative of Bethany Veney, a Slave Woman

 In 1889, the Narrative of Bethany Veney, a Slave Woman was published.
 It was dictated to a white woman with the initials M. W. G. The narrative documents her life as an enslaved child and woman.
-She describes her religious conversion and the role that religion played in her life.
+She describes her religious conversion and religion's role in her life.
 Her narrative includes two letters from two ministers, Rev. Erastus Spaulding of Millbury and the Rev. V.A.
 Cooper.
 One of them describes Veney's strength of character and the other focuses on the sinfulness of slavery.
 Veney also describes her life in the North after attaining her freedom.
 Jared Silverstein, author of The Faith of a Woman: a Slave Narrative of Love, Despair, and Atonement said, "Her short yet powerful narrative reveals how her unremitting faith in God empowered her to navigate the most trying of circumstances, from childhood as a slave to adulthood as a woman fighting for her freedom."
 Veney had a unique approach to writing her narrative.
-She shared her story of humanity, focusing on her heartaches and the morals that she lived by, rather than documenting all the ways in which slavery was horrible.
+She shared her story of humanity, focusing on her heartache and the morals that she lived by rather than documenting how slavery was horrible.

 Later years and death

 Veney remained active throughout her life.
-She died at her daughter's house in Worcester on November 16, 1915 and was buried at Hope Cemetery in the same city.
+She died at her daughter's house in Worcester on November 16, 1915, and was buried at Hope Cemetery in the same city.
 Beside her is her daughter Charlotte who died February 14, 1921.